How to Know if Your Child Has ADHD: Signs and Causes

 ADHD is a condition characterized by a pattern of inattention, hyperactivity, and impulsivity that interferes with daily functioning or development.
 Children with ADHD often struggle with focusing on tasks, sitting still, and controlling impulses.
 ADHD is not a result of poor parenting or lack of discipline, but rather a complex neurological condition.

-Children with ADHD often show symptoms in three key areas: inattention, hyperactivity, and impulsivity.
+Children often show symptoms in three key areas: inattention, hyperactivity, and impulsivity.
 These symptoms vary from child to child, but common indicators include:

 • Difficulty paying attention, even during activities they enjoy